AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 ## Testing

-The W3C Markup Validator, W3C CSS Validator and Jigsaw JavaScript Validator was used to test and validate the webpage to make sure there are no errors or bugs.
+The W3C Markup Validator, W3C CSS Validator and JShint JavaScript Validator was used to test and validate the webpage to make sure there are no errors or bugs.
 <!-- need more proof like screen shots etc-->

 Manual testing was constantly carried out during the development of the webpage.
 Used the developers tools to see if there's some error in the code and styles.